 Depending on the model, your robot vacuum could be jam-packed with other features that give it utility far beyond a cleaning appliance.
 Here are seven things you didn’t know robot vacuums could do.

 While a whole-room cleaning is recommended at least once a week, you might only have a specific place that’s dirty.
 For example, maybe you had rice for dinner one night and there are little grains all around the kitchen table.
-Theis just one of the many that can do this.
+The iRobot Roomba i7+ is just one of the many that can do this.

 You don’t want to order your robot vacuum cleaner to clean the entire space just for the table.
 The good news is that Roombas and other types of robot vacuums can spot clean — in other words, they focus on a specific area.
 This feature is most often available on models with smart maps.

 You can ask the robot vacuum to clean around a specific fixture in the home, such as the coffee table, entryway, or dining room table.
 When it finishes, it will return to its dock to charge.

 Newer models of robot vacuums come equipped with “eyes” that help recognize and avoid objects and obstacles.
 While many models use lidar to accomplish the same task, robot vacuums with onboard cameras can actually double as security for your home.

 Sure, a burglar might look for a security camera, but who thinks to look down for prying eyes?
 Robot vacuums like the Roborock S6 MaxV, the LG CordZero ThinQ, and the Ecovacs Deebot Ozmo T8 AIVI all include this feature.

 While it shouldn’t be your main form of home security, a robot vacuum can act as a supplementary line of defense and added security for your home.